csicky/aichiki-blog/docs/posts/choosing-your-aichiki-plan.md

 This is a targeted upgrade for a single conversation.
 For $1, you get unlimited memory in one chat thread for three days.

 **Important:** This boost **only** provides unlimited memory in one chat; it does not grant access to Premium models or other features.
 For just $1 more, the **3-Day Pass ($2)** gives you full Premium access across the entire platform for the same duration, which is often a better value.

+**Consider this:** If you find yourself needing memory boosts regularly, the **Plus subscription ($3.99/month)** offers unlimited memory across all your chats for the entire month—much better value than multiple memory boosts.

 **Best for:** When you only need perfect recall in a single storyline and don't need any other Premium features.
 ## Important Note on Pricing & VAT